gcallah/SoftwareEngineering/md/chap3.md

 Problems of test-first development include:

 - Incomplete tests may be made as it is impossible to test for all exceptions.
 In other words, tests can be written incompletely or haphazardly.
-- Tests may be difficult to be written incrementally.
+- Tests may be difficult to write incrementally.

 ### Pair programming